gustaveroudproject/TEI-Roud/loadStandoffMapping/readme.md

 # or just enter in env and launch script
 python importXSL.py
 ```
-It will give us back the IRI of the uploaded XSL.
+It will give us back the IRI of the uploaded XSLT.

-Add it to the XML mapping, at the beginning of the file in the tag `<defaultXSLTransformation>`.
+Add the IRI of the XSLT to the XML mapping, at the beginning of the file in the tag `<defaultXSLTransformation>`.

 3. Restart Knora